MohammedRizwan4/byteBuilders-DroneSOS/README.md

 -  We will provide rapid and real-time support to first responders, the system aims to reduce response times, increase situational awareness, and optimize resource allocation.
 -  For public safety, We are offering a user-friendly interface for the public to report emergencies and to request assistance.
 ### Goal of DroneSOS system
--  The primary goal is to optimize emergency response by reducing response times.
+-  The primary goal is to optimize emergency response by reducing response time.
--  Drones can reach emergency scenes faster than traditional vehicles, providing critical support and data to responders when it matters most.
+-  Drones can reach emergency scenes faster than any traditional vehicles, providing critical support and data to responders when it matters the   most.
 -  To minimize risks to first responders by automating certain tasks and allowing drones to go at hard-to-reach areas.
 ### What problem does this system solve? and the Significance of our System
 - *Problem-1* : Traditional emergency response methods often suffer from delays in reaching at location.
-(30% accidents of victims die in road accidents due to delayed/unavailibility of the ambulance services)
+(30% accidents of victims die in road accidents due to delayed/unavailibility of the medical services)
-- *Solution-1* : The Drone SOS system solves the problem of delayed emergency response by dispatching autonomous drones rapidly. <br>
+- *Solution-1* : The Drone SOS system solves the problem of delayed emergency response by dispatching autonomous drones rapidly.
 - *Problem-2* : Dealing with certain emergencies like wildfires or chemical spills can be very dangerous for the people who come to help first.
 - *Solution-2* : Drones can access hazardous areas or environments without endangering human lives with low risks.